tyrell/llm-ollama-llamaindex-bootstrap/README.md

-# Retrieval-Augmented Generation (RAG) Template Application
+# Retrieval-Augmented Generation (RAG) Bootstrap Application

 Designed for offline use, this RAG application template is based on Andrej Baranovskij's tutorials.
 It offers a starting point for building your own local RAG pipeline, independent of online APIs and cloud-based LLM services like OpenAI.
 This empowers developers to experiment and deploy RAG applications in controlled environments.